Frans-Willem/node-PostgresClient/README.md

 ## Blocks (Transactions)
 Sometimes you need to make sure a bunch of queries are executed without interruptions.
 Normally this can be achieved by simply doing the queries in succession, but due to the asynchronous evented nature of Node.js, this is not always possible.
 This is why node-PostgresClient has blocks.
-A block is a promise that between the start and end of the block, _only_ queries belonging to that transaction will be executed.
+A block is a promise that between the start and end of the block, _only_ queries belonging to that block will be executed.
 Please note that you should always make sure a block is properly ended.
-If you don't, queries will be paused forever, and the database will be unusable.
+If you don't, queries not part of that block will be paused forever, and the database will be unusable.
 For an example of this, see blocktest.js
 ### Starting